sankarsubramanian/m2x-c/README.md

 After setting up the M2X client, to run one of our [examples](/examples) proceed with the following steps:

 1. Once you've selected an example to run, open the file and add your user specific information such as your `API Key`, `Device ID`, etc.
-2. Build the examples with the following command:
+2. Build the examples by running the following command in the root directory of the m2x-c client library:

     ```
     $ make examples